gohugoio/hugo/content/extras/shortcodes.md

 shortcode is required, you can check the length of `.Inner` and provide a warning to the user.

+A shortcode with `.Inner` content can be used wihout the inline content, and without the closing shortcode, by using the self-closing syntax:

+    {{</* innershortcode /*/>}}

 The variable `.Params` contains the list of parameters in case you need to do more complicated things than `.Get`.

 You can also use the variable `.Page` to access all the normal [Page Variables](/templates/variables/).